 After breakfast, we hike for around 4 -5 hours to Taktsang (Tiger's Nest) Monastery, which is Bhutan's most famous monastery situated at 3,180 meters.
 Guru Rinpoche (spiritual master) is said to have flown on the back of a tigress to meditate in a cave where Taktsang Monastery now stands.
 Lunch will be served in the Cafeteria Restaurant, located about halfway up on the mountain.
 The monastery is perched on the edge of a steep cliff, about 900 meters above Paro Valley.
-After having explored the monastery, we hike down to the valley floor and leave for Thimphu.
-Overnight in Thimphu.
+After having explored the monastery, we hike down to the valley floor.
+Overnight in Paro.

 First we are going to drive to the point where we start our trek to Jele Dzong (3400m).
 From there, we hike for a short while (around an hour) to the Dzong.
 The trail ascends gently through a forest before reaching our campsite.
 Above the camp on top of the hill is Jele Dzong.
 From here, the Paro valley can be seen with snow-capped mountains as its back drop.
 Built in the 15th century, Jele Dzong is mostly in ruins but there is a Lhakhang (Buddhist Temple) with the statute of Buddha Sakyamuni.
 Overnight camp at 3,300m.